 Like other dairy products, buttermilk usually comes with a sell-by date.
 That date basically informs the seller how long they can keep the product in their inventory.
 It’s not an expiration date by any means.
-On the contrary, the buttermilk should retain freshness for about two weeks past that date.
+On the contrary, the buttermilk should retain freshness for about a week or two past that date.
 That’s, of course, a rough estimate.
 Unfortunately, you have no idea how the buttermilk was stored before it was placed on the shelf, or if it was refrigerated at all times.
 So every now and then the buttermilk will go bad much sooner, even before the date on the label.

 Once you open the container, the degradation process accelerates slightly.
 Because of that, you should finish the contents of the bottle within a week or two of opening.
 Yes, even if the sell-by date is almost a month from now.
 If you expect to keep the buttermilk around for longer, it’s better to freeze it right away.

 When it comes to frozen buttermilk, like with other frozen products, the sooner you use it, the better.
 While the frozen buttermilk won’t spoil, its quality very slowly deteriorates.
 And after like 3 to 6 months of freezing you might notice that the quality is worse than it usually was.
 That’s a typical cause of long-term freezing.